robrich/angular-tutorial/src/chapters/chapter12-bonus-todo-features.md

 </h4>

 1. Open the src\app\todo\todo.component.ts file

+    ```bash
+    todo.component.ts
+    ```

-1. Create a variable to hold the open count in the TodoCompoment class that is of type number
+1. Create a variable to hold the open count in the TodoComponent class that is of type number

     ```TypeScript
     openItemCount: number = 0;